crustio/crust-node/README.md

 #### TEE

 - Configuration

-  please select tee of a validator node on chain to validate your tee by fill 'validator_api_base_url' and use valdator account (not stash account ) to configure crust chain identity.
+  Please select tee of a validator node on chain to validate your tee by fill 'validator_api_base_url' and use valdator account (not stash account ) to configure crust chain identity.

 - Launch
 ```shell